juniorsundarCasual/TGT/vault/volume-3.chapter-215.md

 Mast proceeded to explain the innumerable additional details he had to take into consideration prior to migrating Guy's soul.

 (After bringing the soul in, my next task was to steer him in a particular direction.
-Due to the mistruths I fed him prior to transmigration, he already held a positive opinion about me thanks to his predosposition towards kindness.
+Due to the mistruths I fed him prior to transmigration, he already held a positive opinion about me thanks to his predisposition towards kindness.
 This helped me shape his perspective early on without much opposition.
 Then, I waited to see if the soul would be effective in solving our problems.
 After confirming that, I shifted my focus towards changing his passive and non-confrontational character and moved on to phase two of my operation.
 I found that the most optimal way to motivate humans to assume an active role is by introducing an antagonistic character that contradicts them.
 I chose to assume that role with Guy.
 By pointing out the folly of his weak mentality and his incapacity in his past life, I evoked a mental breakdown inside him.
 This was further exacerbated by a harrowing revelation from the mortal who he shares the emotional bond with.
 From this point onwards, Guy will function like a programmed machine.)

 [What are your predictions towards his success?]